Does Medicare Cover an Air Ambulance?

 Most air ambulance rides leave a large unpaid balance for Medicare beneficiaries to pay.
 If you have Part B coverage, your benefits can pay up to the first 80% of the bill, but you do not necessarily have to pay out of pocket for the rest.

 Many Medicare participants carry secondary insurance that is designed specifically to plug the gaps left by Medicare plans.
-These Medicare supplemental plans usually charge a monthly premium of their own, as well as impose a deductible and annual spending cap, but they can be extremely helpful in picking up the unpaid cost of air ambulance rides and other high-price services.
+Medicare Supplement Insurance, or Medigap, charges a monthly premium of its own but can be extremely helpful in picking up the unpaid cost of air ambulance rides and other high-price services.

-Medicare supplemental plans are issued by private insurance companies and terms of coverage vary widely.
-Speak with a plan representative in your area who can quote you coverage limits and explain what air ambulance services are covered under the policy.
+Medigap plans are issued by private insurance companies and terms of coverage vary widely.
+Speak with a plan representative in your area who can provide information and quotes for plans available in your area.

 Health Savings Accounts (HSA)